OpenMx/OpenMx/docs/source/OpenMxTutorial.rst

     #Run ACE model can be run
     twinACEFit <- mxRun(twinACEModel)

-Relevant output can be generate with ``print`` or ``summary`` statements or specific output can be requested using the ``mxEvaluate`` command.
+Relevant output can be generate with ``print`` or ``summary`` statements or specific output can be requested using the ``mxEval`` command.
 Typically we would compare this model back to the saturated model to interpret its goodness-of-fit.
 Parameter estimates are obtained and can easily be standardized.
 We discuss a twin analysis example in more detail in the example code.